magorkel/startup/README.md

   - and I even got cute little logos for the main buttons at the bottom in the footer

 - WebSockets

   - As I only got my grade back for the HTML part of this assignment today, I have not had a chance to work on adding the WebSocket element
   - I will start on this tomorrow (it's 11:30 pm)

+  - This has now been added in the form of a chat page.
+It is all prettiefied and looks wonderful (in my opinion)